-While a trampoline is great fun and exercise, it can also be very dangerous if trampoline safety guidelines are not followed.
+While a trampoline is a great source of entertainment and exercise, it can also be very dangerous if trampoline safety rules are not followed.

 Follow these trampoline safety guidelines:

 - Children age 5 and under should not be permitted on a trampoline.

 - Provide adult supervision and adult spotters around the edge of the trampoline.